nirmorgo/CarND-Kidnapped-Vehicle-Project/README.md

 ["best_particle_sense_y"] <= list of sensed y positions

-# Implementing the Particle Filter
+# Implementation of the Particle Filter
 The directory structure of this repository is as follows:

 ```